amanhigh/vaak/README.md

 Our philosophy is simple: voice input should be as natural and reliable as typing, without compromising on privacy or user control.

+⭐️ Please Star [GitHub Repo](https://github.com/amanhigh/vaak) if you like it!

 ## Screenshots

 ### Core Features